ilyachur/cmake4vim/README.md

 * Supports work with multiple build types
 * For CMake newer than 3.13 the plugin uses the CMake file API
 * Plugin allows to find and run executable file for selected target.
 * Plugin supports [Vimspector](https://github.com/puremourning/vimspector) plugin.
-Plugin can generate and modify Vimspector configuration file in order to save command line arguments and allows to debug application.
+Plugin can generate and modify Vimspector configuration file in order to save command line arguments and allows to debug application. `//` and `/* */` comments in the Vimspector config are supported: they are ignored while reading and, when Vim is built with `+python3`, carried over when the plugin rewrites the file.

 ## Extensions